-Florida's 2019 statewide safety belt survey was the third iteration using observation sites selected for the 2017-2021 statewide surveys.
-The 2017 change was made in response to the NHTSA requirement that new observation sites be selected every five years.
+Florida's 2022 statewide safety belt survey was the first measure since 2017 using newly selected observation sites.
+The 2022 change was made in response to the NHTSA requirement that new observation sites be selected every five years.
 Recent annual surveys are rooted in a 2012 design developed by William A. Leaf Ph.D.
 (PRG, Chief Statistician).
 The 2012 design included 165 observation sites that were approved by NHTSA.
-The 2017 resample utilized a revised FDOT database including updated vehicle miles traveled (VMT) and road inventory to determine the location of new observation sites.
-As in 2012, 165 sites ("road segments") were included in the 2017 survey design.
-The sample of observation sites was approved for use by NHTSA (in writing) in the spring of 2017.
+The 2022 resample utilized a revised FDOT roadway segment database, including updated vehicle miles traveled (VMT) and road inventory, to select and determine the location of the new observation sites.
+As in 2012 (as well as the 2017 resample), 165 sites ("road segments") were included in the 2022 survey resample.
+This sample of observation sites was approved for use by NHTSA (in writing) in the spring of 2022.